By Becki Cohn-Vargas and Debbie Zacarian

 - English language learners, a rapidly growing and tremendously diverse group, are being reared with families whose incomes are 185 percent below poverty level;

 - Although schools in high-poverty and urban areas employ a more diverse workforce, most U.S. teachers and principals are overwhelmingly white.

 Our rapidly changing society requires that we be more intentional in taking into account our own biases as well as the structural inequities that can fool even the most veteran among us.
-We say this as it is so crucial, at this particular time, to help students as they make adjustments to living on the same bridge as we all are and succeed in a distance learning format where cooperation, self-direction, self-reliance, communication and interdependence are more needed than ever.
+We say this as it is so crucial, at this particular time, to help students as they make adjustments to living on the same bridge as we all are and succeed in a distance and in-person learning format where cooperation, self-direction, self-reliance, communication and interdependence are more needed than ever.

 Moving Toward a Community Partnership Approach